-Make your own T-shirt Pattern | Madam Sew
+How to Make a Pattern for a T-Shirt | Madam Sew

 Add ½” seam allowance all around (except on the fold).
 You can use a seam gauge for this.

 Don’t add the neckband to the body pattern pieces.
-On this t-shirt, the neckband is ½ inch wide so I copied it and used it as the seam allowance.
+On this t-shirt, the neckband is ½ inch wide, so I copied it and used it as the seam allowance.
 For the bottom seam, add at least a 3/4 inch seam allowance.

 Step 1